 - Real-time monitoring detects anomalies across tools

-Build vs. buy: The total cost calculation
+Build vs. Buy: The total cost calculation

 Building an MCP gateway internally requires substantial investment: